Create the perfect entertaining space with these outdoor dining table plans.

-To Build the Outdoor Dining Benches
+How to Build the Outdoor Dining Benches

 Attach the 3 of the bench leg tops to the bench leg support with 2 1/2″ screws.
 The two outer ones should be flush to the outside of the leg support and the center one should be centered.
 Repeat for the other bench.

 Cut twelve 12 3/4″ pieces for the leg posts from the 2x4s.